 I’ve searched relevant journals and texts that might include this data, but I’ve yet to find any mention.
 According to Clarke and Merlin (2013, p.129), the earliest known introduction of hemp to the Americas was in Chile in 1545 when the Spanish brought over seeds for cultivation.

 While there are documents and journals of explorers in the 15th century observing “hemp” in the wilds of the Americas, in both North and South America the French and the Spanish (along with the British and, later, the Americans) were forced to bring in seed or import hemp.
-One would think if cannabis sativa were already present, there would not have been this need.
+One would think if there was cannabis in the Americas already, there would not have been this need.
 Which implies that the “hemp” observed by those such as Jacques Cartier, Hernando de Soto, and others were cases of mistaken identity.

 Incidentally, recent research (McPartland, Hegeman, and Long 2019) shed some light on the origin of Cannabis, which is perhaps at the center of the Tibetan Plateau rather than Central Asia as previously thought.
 They conclude that the progenitor of Cannabis dispersed from Central Asia to the north-eastern Tibetan Plateau, went through parapatric speciation, then dispersed–as Cannabis— from the Tibetan Plateau to Russia and Europe then to China, making its way throughout Asia by the end of the Pleistocene.